GPUOpen-Tools/radeon_gpu_profiler/docs/source/wavefront_occupancy.rst

 duration.

-If the user selects a range by clicking and dragging the mouse, the details panel shows a summary of all the wavefronts and cache counter data contained in the selected region as shown below:
+If the user selects a range by clicking and dragging the mouse, the details panel shows a summary of all the wavefront data contained in the selected region as shown below:

 .. image:: media_rgp/rgp_details_panel_2.png